2022 Producers Underserved by Crop Insurance Projects

 Amount: $98,169

-University of New Hampshire (UNH) Cooperative Extension, will partner with the National Center for Appropriate Technology (NCAT) to reach at least 990 New Hampshire producers through educational outreach, which will address risk management strategies for production, marketing, finance and labor.
-Programs will include 2 field days, demonstrating sprayer calibration and farm equipment usage for women farmers; 2 webinars on women farmer wellness; a Managing for Today & Tomorrow Annie’s Project weekend retreat; 2 beginner farmer demonstrations and networking field days; 4 webinars on growing and marketing specialty crops; and an on-farm greenhouse construction demonstration, from which a video will be produced and shared on UNH Extension website.
-Programs will also include education on Federal crop insurance products, including the use of crop insurance to manage risks, making decisions on appropriate crop insurance before sales closings and the effect crop insurance may have on other risk management decisions.
-Programs will target small farms and ranchers, beginning producers, and women producers, operating diverse enterprises.
-Kelly anticipates that producers will increase their knowledge and skills in the short-run, and strategically analyze and implement changes over time to improve their overall farm viability.
-Promotional efforts are carefully planned to reach the intended audience, including, websites, newsletters, news releases, social media, and emails.
+UNH Cooperative Extension, partnered with the National Center for Appropriate Technology (NCAT) to reach at least 468 NH producers through educational outreach, which addressed risk management strategies for production, marketing, finance and labor.
+Programs included two field days, demonstrating sprayer calibration and farm equipment usage for women farmers; two webinars on women farmer wellness; a Succession and Retirement Planning Annie’s Project-Inspired hybrid program; two beginner farmer demonstrations and networking field days; five webinars on growing and marketing specialty crops; and the production of an on-farm greenhouse construction demonstration video.
+Programs also included education on Federal crop insurance products, including the use of crop insurance to manage risk and in making decisions on appropriate crop insurance, and the effect crop insurance may have on other risk management decisions.
+Programs targeted small farms, beginning producers, and women producers operating diverse enterprises.
+Producers increased their knowledge and skills in the short-run, with the intent of strategically implementing changes over time to improve overall farm viability.

 Project Director: Grace Leatherman (grace@futureharvest.org)